 Rockland rocks.
-Named a Distinctive Destination by the National Trust for Historic Preservation, the small Maine coastal city edging Penobscot Bay retains the heart and spirit of a working town, buzzes with the added pizazz of excellent museums, a vigorous arts scene, surprising restaurants, eclectic shops, and delivers a more than generous serving of lobster, lighthouses, and windjammers.
+Named a Distinctive Destination by the National Trust for Historic Preservation, the small Maine coastal city edging Penobscot Bay retains the heart and spirit of a working town; buzzes with the added pizazz of excellent museums, a vigorous arts scene, surprising restaurants, and independent shops; and delivers a more than generous serving of lobster, lighthouses, and windjammers.

 Plunk down in Rockland, for a few days, and you’ll experience the best Maine has to offer—without having to put endless miles on your vehicle.
-Heck, thanks to air, bus, and train service and a compact downtown, you can even get by without a car (and in 2012, when the Amtrak Downeaster connects Boston to Brunswick, via Portland, it’ll be an easy transfer to the Maine Eastern Railroad excursion train to Rockland).
+Heck, thanks to air and bus service and a compact downtown, you can even get by without a car.

 Why do I love Rockland?
 For so many reasons, I had to be a bit creative when naming my top 10.

 Lighthouses, camera, action

 Begin at the Maine Lighthouse Museum, after soaking up the facts, legends, and lore, put on your walking shoes for the nearly one mile jaunt over the jetty to Rockland Breakwater Lighthouse at the tip (volunteers usually open it on weekends and for special events).
 Next hop in the car (or get on a bicycle) and mosey to the Owls Head Light, then segue over and down the St. George Peninsula to Marshall Point Light.

 Oh, yes, Rockland, home of the Maine Lobster Festival, has you covered, with some form of the tasty crustacean on nearly every menu in town.
 Prefer to roll-up-your-sleeve and muckle on to one at an oceanfront picnic table?
 Yup, got that, too.